How dangerous is the smoke that covers New York

 The smoke that traveled “had time to interact with the chemicals in the air, had time to interact with the sun,” Montrose says.

-This week’s fires are just the beginning of what could be a smoky summer in North America, and a kind of new normal thanks to climate change.
+This week’s fires are just the beginning of what might be a smoky summer in North America, and a kind of new normal thanks to climate change.
 “The situation gets progressively worse, in terms of the severity of the fires, the length of the fire season, and the amount of smoke that has been released into the air,” says Wiedinmyer of the University of Colorado Boulder.
 “But there are ways to protect yourself.
 Stay inside, turn on your air conditioner when there is smoke, wear a mask outside [y] avoid exercising so as not to inhale these particles in the long term.”

 CA/ED